| Connecticut-based four-piece Stanley Maxwell plays original

 music that blends (among many other influences) jazz, funk and rock

-with tight arrangements and intricate group improvisation.
+with tight arrangements and intricate group improvisations.
 They

 are a no-nonsense, conservatory-trained group of musicians who share